Chilton Foliat

 Chilton Foliat is a village and civil parish on the River Kennet in Wiltshire, England.
 The parish is in the North Wessex Downs Area of Outstanding Natural Beauty.
 It is on the county boundary with West Berkshire and is about 1.5 mi northwest of the Berkshire market town of Hungerford.

 The village is on the B4192 Hungerford-Swindon road, which was the A419 until 1977, when it was redesignated after the opening of the M4 motorway.
 The parish includes the hamlets of Straight Soley and Crooked Soley.

 History

 The ancient parish of Chilton Foliat straddled the Wiltshire/Berkshire border.
 In 1895 the Berkshire portion, including the village of Leverton and the Chilton Lodge estate, was transferred to Hungerford civil parish.

 Chilton Aircraft, a small manufacturer in the 1930s and 1940s, had its factory within the Chilton Lodge estate.

-From the estate of Lady Ward at Chilton Foilat, in 1942 U.S Army paratroopers trained with their British counterparts and deployed to combat in North Africa.
+From the estate of Lady Ward at Chilton Foliat, in 1942 U.S Army paratroopers trained with their British counterparts and deployed to combat in North Africa.